Dockerfile to build a GitLab image for the Docker opensource container platform.

 Note: GitLab requires PostgreSQL now.
 So use an older image < 12.1 or migrate to PostgresSQL

-Important note: This image is shipped with different versions of the postgresql-client
+Important note: This image is shipped with different versions of the postgresql-client.

-, that matches the major version of the Postgres database is used.
+During the startup of the container, the major version of the database system is checked based on the specified connection destination.
+Only the version of the postgresql-client, that matches the major version of the Postgres database is used.
 If the major version of any version of the included clients does not match, the latest client is used (but may cause issues).
-All other versions of the postgresql-client
+All other versions of the postgresql-client are deleted at runtime.

-This behavior can be checked using the command docker logs
+This behavior can be checked using the command docker logs and an output like the following should be available:

 … Configuring gitlab::database - Installing postgresql client to avoid version mismatch on dumping -- Detected server version: 140007 - Generating /home/git/.postgresqlrc 14 postgresql:5432 gitlabhq_production - Uninstalling unused client(s): postgresql-client-12 postgresql-client-13 postgresql-client-15 …

-to GitLab are shipped with this image.
+Please note furthermore, that only compatible versions of the postgresql-client to GitLab are shipped with this image.
 Currently, these belong to

-.NOTE: Version 13.7.0 and later requires PostgreSQL version 12.x.
+postgresql-client-13,postgresql-client-14,postgresql-client-15.NOTE: Version 13.7.0 and later requires PostgreSQL version 12.x.
 Version 16.0.0 and later requires PostgreSQL version 13.x

 The image also supports using an external PostgreSQL Server.
 This is also controlled via environment variables.